 Clearance from door to metal gate should be more than 70mm.

-Also, note that the door edge to the end of the Smart Mortise body should be 110mm.
+Also, note that the door edge to the end of the Mortise body should be 110mm.

-The Smart Mortise will need a clearance of 305mm or more for its height.
+The Mortise will need a clearance of 305mm or more for its height.

 The entire area must be completely flat and unobstructed on both sides of the door when you are measuring for these requirements.

-5. Door Compatibility & Product Specifications: Smart Deadbolt 2s
+5. Door Compatibility & Product Specifications: Deadbolt 2S Metal Grey ↑ back to contents

-If you've decided to get an add-on to your door, the Smart Deadbolts are your best choices.
-While both the Smart Deadbolt 2S and Deadbolt 02 share similarities, there are some disparities in measurements.
+If you've decided to get an add-on to your door, the Deadbolts are your best choices.
+While all the Deadbolts share similarities, there are some disparities in measurements.

-The Smart Deadbolt 2S should comply with these specifications:
+The Deadbolt 2S Metal Grey should comply with these specifications:

 a) Measure door thickness

-Gate clearance distance should be a minimum of 20mm, much lesser as compared to the Smart Mortise.
-This is because the Smart Deadbolts do not have a handle and will be sitting above your existing one on the door.
+Gate clearance distance should be a minimum of 30mm, much lesser as compared to the Mortise.
+This is because the Deadbolts do not have a handle and will be sitting above your existing one on the door

 If you're installing on a new door with no existing holes drilled, ensure you have at least 110mm from the door edge.